Luke 2:8-14

 Messianic Prophecies.

+They knew all the messianic prophecies on top of that.
 In the Israel of Jesus’ day, there were two Bethlehems: Ephratha and Zebulun.
 Bethlehem Ephratha was David’s city in the southern part of Israel, near Jerusalem.
 The other was way up north in the greater Galilee region.
-Now, Jewish children were taught the scriptures practically from birth.
-You could say they cut their teeth on the Torah, figuratively speaking of course.
-The shepherds, no doubt, would have been very familiar with the verse below:

 –